kostrykin/label-semester-issue-action/README.md

        color: FF0000
    ```

-For a full example, see the workflow file *.github/workflows/example.yml* and the *example/* directory.
+For a full example, see the workflow file *.github/workflows/label.yml*.

 **List of further examples:**
 - https://github.com/BMCV/mobi-fs3-python